-Grab your hat – we’re about to run through the best lavender fields around Australia!
+Grab your hat and let’s run through the most beautiful lavender fields around Australia!

-Whether you are tantalised by the mesmerising smell, you are eager to indulge in a range of lavender-infused products or you simply love nothing more than the look of meticulously kept lavender fields, we’ve got the sweetest and most enchanting activity of the year – visiting some of Australia’s most beautiful lavender fields.
+Whether you are tantalised by the mesmerising smell, you are eager to indulge in a range of lavender-infused products or you simply love nothing more than the look of meticulously kept lavender fields, we’ve got the sweetest and most enchanting activity of the year: visiting some of Australia’s most beautiful lavender farms.

-Just in time for the upcoming lavender season; from New South Wales and back around to Queensland, we’ve found the 12 best lavender farms to visit in Australia for 2021:
+Just in time for the upcoming lavender season; from New South Wales and back around to Queensland, we’ve found the 12 best lavender farms in Australia to visit in 2023!

 The Best Lavender Farms in New South Wales:

 Herbicos Lavender Farm